anakrusis/ClubGolf-Mini/README.md

 # How to play

 ClubGolf Mini can run locally or on a file server!
-If playing the game locally, simply run the index.html file.
+If playing the game locally, simply run the index.html file in your browser of choice.
+This game runs best in Firefox, and runs worse in Chrome.

 __Controls:__